Comms

 I have always been fascinated by computer communications: both between them and peripherals, and between computers, both in terms of the hardware and software required.

-Local data connection standards started for me with RS-232 serial leads, continued with parallel, PS/2, CGA, EGA, VGA and finally USB and USB-C, HDMI and Bluetooth.
+Local data connection standards started for me with soldering up RS-232 serial leads in various configurations for modems and printers, continued with parallel, PS/2, CGA, EGA, VGA and finally USB and USB-C, HDMI and Bluetooth.
 All faster, more useful and more fault-tolerant than the last.

-Inter-computer local connection standards began with RS-232 and RS-422, moved to Token Ring and then Ethernet which has lasted surprisingly well.
+Inter-computer local connection standards began with RS-232 and RS-422, moved to Token Ring and then Ethernet which has lasted surprisingly well, abeit via switches as opposed to hubs.

-Long distance data connection standards began, of course, with the telegraph over copper cables runing Morse code, initially hand transmitted and hand-deciphered, then machine-transmitted and decoded (you can still hear high-speed morse if you listen carefully on some AM radio frequencies).
+Long distance data connection standards began, of course, back in the 19th Century with the telegraph over copper cables runing Morse code (early digital, you see), initially hand-keyed and hand-deciphered, then machine-transmitted and decoded (you can still hear high-speed morse if you listen carefully on some AM radio frequencies).

 Back in the 1990s Demon Internet was the first UK company to offer dial-up access purely to the Internet, without additional wrapping, swiftly followed by Freeserve and reluctantly by BT who persisted with the whole wrapping thing for many years.